Danielle Sassoon: Prosecutions

-Eric Adams case and resignation
+Mayor Eric Adams case and resignation

-In January 2025, President Donald Trump appointed Sassoon as the acting United States Attorney for the Southern District of New York, pending the Senate confirmation of Jay Clayton.
+On January 21, 2025, President Donald Trump named Sassoon as acting United States Attorney for the Southern District of New York until the U.S. Senate confirmed Trump's U.S. Attorney nominee Jay Clayton.
 The following month, acting U.S. Deputy Attorney General Emil Bove instructed Sassoon to have lead attorney Hagan Scotten dismiss the federal criminal corruption charges against Eric Adams, Mayor of New York City, claiming that it would allow Adams to focus on immigration enforcement.

-On February 12, 2025, Sassoon sent a letter to Attorney General Pam Bondi stating her intent to resign if forced to drop the charges for explicitly political reasons, indicating confidence that Adams was guilty of the charged crimes.
-In a footnote, she claimed that Adams' lawyers had demanded a quid pro quo, suggesting that he would be "in a position to assist with the (DOJ)'s enforcement priorities" only if the charges against him were dismissed.
+On February 12, 2025, Sassoon sent a letter to the head of the United States Justice Department, Attorney General Pam Bondi, stating she would resign if not allowed to proceed with her prosecution of Mayor Adams, indicating confidence that Adams was guilty of the charged crimes.
+In a footnote, Sassoon claimed that Adams' lawyers had demanded a quid pro quo, suggesting that he would be "in a position to assist with the (DOJ)'s enforcement priorities" only if the charges against him were dismissed.
 Bove accepted Sassoon's resignation the following day, stating that Sassoon's conduct would be investigated by the Office of the Attorney General, pursuant to Executive Order 14147.
 When asked, President Trump claimed he did not command the Justice Department to drop Adams' charges, later stating "I don't know if he or she resigned, but that U.S. attorney was fired".